cahute/cahute/docs/topics/protocols/seven-ohp/flows.rst

 There is no specific initialization within the application protocol.

-However, when used over USB links, some devices may freeze up until the receiver / host runs a special USB control flow; see :ref:`usb-device-enabling` for more information.
+However, when used over USB links, some devices may freeze up until the receiver / host runs a special USB control flow; see :ref:`transport-serial-over-usb-bulk-enable-control-flow` for more information.

 .. _seven-ohp-acknowledge: